hhvm/user-documentation/guides/hack/01-types/02-type-system.md

 There is a `callable` typehint, but Hack does not allow it (HHVM accepts it, however if you don't care about the type checker errors).

-Instead, Hack provides a more expressive [callable](../callables/intro.md) type that can be used of the form:
+Instead, Hack provides a more expressive [callable](../callables/intro.md) type of the form:

 ```
 function(0..n parameter types): return type